Landscapes of helping: kindliness in neighbourhoods and communities

-The report, which is available here, focusses on an aspect of social life that is taken for granted, yet it is little researched or understood.
+The report focusses on an aspect of social life that is taken for granted, yet it is little researched or understood.
 It found that:

 - As well as the social and physical environment, we also need to understand conflicting emotions and messages about help and support, and the complex ways in which people negotiate these.

 - Individualism, self-reliance and ideals of independence can impact on people’s ability to ask for or accept help from others.

 - Public spaces, the development of community facilities as ‘hubs of helping’, and creating more ‘palatable’ ways of presenting help all impacted on people’s willingness to accept help.